Backstabbed in the Mirror

 I’ve started to pick up on things that I routinely do that are detrimental to my person.
 For example, I say “sorry” in almost every interaction, whether I’m writing an e-mail or opening a door for someone, inadvertently encountering someone around a blind corner or making space for someone else on the sidewalk.
 My life is a litany of “sorry”’s.

 How is a person like that expected to react in the face of adversity?
 They’re not betting on themselves, I’m sure.
 How is that person expected to face themselves in the mirror?
 They probably look away.
 I know I do.
 How is that person perceived by others?
 As weak.
 As incompetent.
-As late, and wrong, and unable to meet their needs.
+As flaky, and wrong, and unable to meet their needs.

 I have to create an atmosphere of trust around myself.
 Based on myself.
 I need to keep my promises to me.
 I need to know that I am here for me, first and foremost.
 The knowledge that no one else is ever going to bail me out, the certainty that I am 100% on my own, those thoughts are true and valid, but are never going to do anything but make me anxious and drive me to drink.
 So I need to establish a basis of safety from which to operate.
 Financial security is one aspect of that, and is pretty fundamental.
 But mental security is the thing.
 Knowing that when I say something to myself that is positive, I cradle that idea, nurture it, and keep to it, that is building trust with myself.
 I have to meditate on it.
 Breed it.
-Maybe the idea is to think of one super positive thing at the beginning of every day, or week, and dwell on that.

 Creativity and physical fitness are other ways to build trust.
 I used to keep those promises to myself, why don’t I do that now?
 Part of that problem is remembering my fitness level when I ran my marathon at age 50, and feeling the decline since then now, at 53.
 I know that women over 50 routinely slay at 50k’s and other long distances.
 I can get there.
 I am able to do that.
 I know I am.

 I have to trust myself.
 I have to build on the self-reliance that allowed me to move 1500 miles and leave my partner of 24 years.
 I have to build on the confidence that allowed me to run 26.2 miles.
 I have to remember that I did those things, and that I am capable of greatness.
+I know that I am capable of just about anything if properly motivated.

-I also have to find the thing that moves me.
-I’ve had experiences, like weddings and funerals and graduations and barbecues and shows and concerts and private times with myself and dates and bike rides and shows, and I’m not any closer to the thing that moves me.
+So I have to find the thing that moves me.
+I’ve had experiences, like weddings and funerals and graduations and barbecues and shows and concerts and private times with myself and dates and bike rides and snowboarding days, and I’m not any closer to the thing that moves me.
 What do I love?
 What could I spend so much of my free time on that it seems worthy?
 It’s definitely not my phone or my TV, so what is it, then?
 It has to be something other than BMX, because that’s simply not a possibility for me right now.

 Leave a comment